forkcms/forkcms/UPGRADE_3.5.md

 	SpoonFileException(...);

-Should become
+Should become:

 	IOException(...);

-Also don't forget to add the `use Symfony\Component\Filesystem\Exception\IOException;`-statement at the top the file where you throw an IOException
+Also don't forget to add the
+`use Symfony\Component\Filesystem\Exception\IOException;`-statement at the top the file where you throw an IOException.